bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gibbs.md

 **J Willard Gibbs** was an American mathematician best-known for the _Gibbs effect_ seen when Fourier-analysing a discontinuous function.

 ### Mathematical Profile (Excerpt):
-* In fact the Gibbs family originated in Warwickshire, England and moved from there to Boston in 1658.
-* However Gibbs is said to have taken after his mother in physical appearance.
 * Gibbs was educated at the local Hopkins Grammar School where he was described as friendly but withdrawn.
 * Remaining at Yale, Gibbs began to undertake research in engineering, writing a thesis in which he used geometrical methods to study the design of gears.
-* He was not short of money however since his father had died in 1861 and, since his mother had also died, Gibbs and his two sisters inherited a fair amount of money.
 * From 1866 to 1869 Gibbs studied in Europe.
 * Gibbs returned to Yale in June 1869 and, two years later in 1871, he was appointed professor of mathematical physics at Yale.
 * Perhaps it is also surprising that Gibbs did not publish his first work until 1873 when he was 34 years old.